Lemon Swiss Roll

 lemon curd on cream filling.

-Dollop over the lemon curd, then use an offset spatula to spread it over the cream.
+1. Dollop over the lemon curd, spread it out, then re-roll the spiral.

 Serving